 The Department of Economics offers a German-and-English-language master's degree programme, Master of Arts in International Economics as well as a purely English-language programme, Master of Arts in Development Economics.
 These programmes include a requirement to study abroad, but can also be combined with international double-degree programmes.
-In the International Economics programme, there is a partnership with the Master of Science in International Business and Economics programme at Rijksuniversiteit Groningen.
+In the International Economics programme, there is a partnership with the Master of Science in Economic Development and Globalization programme at Rijksuniversiteit Groningen.
 Students in the Master of Development Economics programme have the opportunity to acquire a second degree either from Stellenbosch University in South Africa (Master of Commerce in Economics) or from the University of Florence in Italy (Master of Economics and Development).

 The master's degree programme History of Global Markets has a European multiple degree option called "Global Markets, Local Creativities" (GLOCAL).
 This two-year Master leverages the complementary expertise, resources and networks of Economic and Social History, Business, History and Economics within four major European universities to provide a profoundly interdisciplinary programme and international learning experience.
 Students move between semesters in Göttingen, Barcelona, Glasgow, and Rotterdam.